-Preparing, approving and distributing the audit report.
-Completing the audit.
-Conducting audit follow-up.
-Practical audit examples from the MSC context.
-Guidance If the MSC develops ISO 19011 training, then this qualification could be met by completing it.
-Competencies a.
-The ability to apply appropriate audit principles, procedures, and techniques to the planning and execution of different fishery assessments so that fishery assessments are conducted in a consistent and systematic manner. b.
-The ability to verify the accuracy of collected information and be aware of the significance and appropriateness of assessment evidence to support assessment findings and conclusions. c.
-The ability to understand and assess those factors that can affect the reliability of the assessment findings and conclusions. d.
-The ability to manage a fisheries assessment team in accordance with MSC requirements.
-Verification mechanisms a.
-Certificate of passing auditor training course recognised by a reputable auditor registration organisation (e.g. IRCA, Exemplar Global).
-Guidance Additional verification evidence may include: Fisheries assessment and/or CoC audit reports.
-Accreditation body witness or office audits CAB on-site observations, review of fishery assessment, and/or CoC audit reports and feedback from clients.
+- a.
+The ability to apply appropriate audit principles, procedures, and techniques to the planning and execution of different fishery assessments and CoC audits so that they are conducted in a consistent and systematic manner. - b.
+The ability to verify the accuracy of collected information and be aware of the significance and appropriateness of assessment evidence to support assessment findings and conclusions. - c.
+The ability to understand and assess those factors that can affect the reliability of the assessment findings and conclusions. - The ability to manage a fisheries assessment or CoC audit team in accordance with MSC requirements.

+Verification mechanisms

+a.
+Certificate of passing auditor training course delivered by a provider recognised by a reputable auditor registration organisation (e.g. CQI/IRCA, Exemplar Global).